tonyzhao-jt/LLM-PQ/README.md

 **Careful**: use GPU with cap <= 70 require recompile of bitsandbytes.
 We done it for u in setup.py, but if not, please run the update.sh in the 3rd_party of LPTorch to mannually compile and install the bitsandbytes.

 #### Possible error
-`BuilderConfig 'allenai--c4' not found.
+- `BuilderConfig 'allenai--c4' not found.
 Available: `: please change the data load script in GPTQ to
 ```bash
 traindata = load_dataset(
     'allenai/c4', data_files={'train': 'en/c4-train.00000-of-01024.json.gz'}, split='train'
 )
 ```
+- `ERROR: Could not install packages due to an OSError:`: when `pip install -e .`, you can just install it again and the problem can be solved.

 ## Optimizer Setup
 llm_pq's optimizer utilize the support from the gurobi.
 To use gurobi, put the [web license](https://license.gurobi.com/manager/licenses) under `/opt/gurobi/` or under `configs`: